llGaetanll/autorice/README.md

 done to your system by this config.
 Although I genuinely use these config files for my main system, I cannot guarantee a smooth ride for everyone.

-Things are going to break and _you_ are going to have to fix them.
+Things _are_ going to break and _you_ are going to have to fix them.
 But while I know the ins and outs of this system after having spent a year building it, _you_ do not.
-To this effect, I tried documenting as much of this repo as I could but you cannot get around the fact that you _will_ need to put in the work to familiarize yourself with this repo.
+To this effect, I tried documenting as much of this repo as I could but you cannot get around the fact that you _will_ need to put in the work to familiarize yourself with the repo.

 If this still does not deter you, I've included a section of [Helpful Resources](#helpful-resources) that guided me when I first got into the world of linux and ricing.